ahoundetoungan/PartialNetwork/README.md

 ## Instrumental Variable procedure

-We provide the function `sim.IV(dnetwork, X, y, replication, power)` where `dnetwork` is the network linking probabilities, `X` is a matrix of covariates, `y` (optional) is the vector of outcome, `replication` (optional, default = 1) is the number of replication, and `power` (optional) is the number of powers of the interaction matrix used to generate the instruments.
+We provide the function `sim.IV(dnetwork, X, y, replication, power)` where `dnetwork` is the network linking probabilities, `X` is a matrix of covariates, `y` (optional) is the vector of outcome, `replication` (optional, default = 1) is the number of replication, and `power` (optional, default = 1) is the number of powers of the interaction matrix used to generate the instruments.
 The function outputs a proxy for Gy and simulated instruments.
 See the help file (`? sim.IV`) of the function for details.
 The following code provides an example using a single group of network.

 ```R
 # initialize parameters